Shruti Haasan filmography

-Shruti Haasan is an Indian actress, composer and playback singer who works in Telugu, Hindi and Tamil films.
-Born into the prominent Haasan family, she is the daughter of actors Kamal Haasan and Sarika.
-Shruti Haasan started her career as a playback singer at the age of six in the 1992 Tamil film Thevar Magan.
-She later made a cameo appearance in her father's Tamil-Hindi bilingual directorial Hey Ram (2000) as a child artist.
+Shruti Haasan is an Indian actress and singer who works in Telugu, Tamil and Hindi films.
+She started her career as a playback singer at the age of six in the 1992 Tamil film Thevar Magan.
+She had a brief role in her father, Kamal Haasan's Tamil-Hindi directorial Hey Ram (2000) as a child artist.
 Haasan's first major appearance was in the Hindi film Luck (2009), in which she played a dual role of a woman avenging her twin sister's death.
-She played the female lead in the films Anaganaga O Dheerudu and 7aum Arivu; both were released in 2011 and together earned her the Best Female Debut – South at the 59th Filmfare Awards South ceremony.
-Her subsequent releases Oh My Friend (2011) and 3 (2012) were commercially unsuccessful.
+She played the female lead in the films Anaganaga O Dheerudu and 7 Aum Arivu; both were released in 2011 and together earned her the Best Female Debut – South at the 59th Filmfare Awards South ceremony.

+Haasan's subsequent releases Oh My Friend (2011) and 3 (2012) were commercially unsuccessful.
 The latter earned her a nomination for the Best Actress – Tamil at the 60th Filmfare Awards South ceremony.
 A turning point came in Haasan's career with Harish Shankar's commercially successful Telugu film Gabbar Singh (2012).
 The release was followed by a series of successful films such as Balupu (2013) and Yevadu (2014).
 She received her first Filmfare Award for Best Actress – Telugu for her performance in Race Gurram (2014).

 In 2015, Haasan played the female lead in five films: Gabbar Is Back and Welcome Back in Hindi, Srimanthudu in Telugu, and Puli and Vedalam in Tamil.
 Except Puli, the rest of the releases achieved commercial success.
 She earned a nomination for the Best Actress – Telugu award at the 63rd Filmfare Awards South ceremony for her performance in Srimanthudu.
 The following year, she had two releases: Rocky Handsome and Premam.
 The latter, a Telugu remake of the 2015 Malayalam-language film of the same name, drew criticism for Haasan's casting before its release.
 She played the role of a young college lecturer with a slightly stern approach towards her students.
 The remake gained positive critical reception, and earned average returns.
-Her Tamil film Si3 had a delayed theatrical release in 2017; it was a commercial success.
+Her Tamil film Si3 had a theatrical release in 2017; it was a commercial success.
+Following a career downturn and hiatus, Haasan has appeared in Krack (2021), Veera Simha Reddy (2023), Waltair Veerayya (2023), Salaar: Part 1 – Ceasefire (2023) and Coolie (2025), all of which ranks among the list of highest-grossing films.